CloudNationHQ/well-architected-modules/index.md

 ---
-title: "CloudNation Well Architected Modules"
+title: "CloudNation Well-Architected Modules"
-keywords: well architected modules terraform
-tags: [publishing, single_sourcing, content_types, wam]
+keywords: well-architected modules, terraform, azure
+tags: [terraform, azure, wam, cloudnation]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: This website describe the strategy and progress of the terraform module development for Microsoft Azure.
+summary: This website outlines the strategy and progress of Terraform module development for Azure by CloudNation.
 ---

 ## Value Proposition

-Well Architected Modules (WAM) is an initiative to consolidate and set the standards for what a good Infrastructure-as-Code module looks like.

-Modules will then align to these standards, across Terraform and will then be classified as WAMs and available from their respective language specific registries.
+Well-Architected Modules (WAM) is an initiative to establish and standardize best practices for Infrastructure-as-Code (IaC) modules.
+These modules adhere to defined standards, ensuring quality and consistency across Terraform implementations.
+Once aligned, they are classified as WAMs and made available through their respective registries.

-WAM is a common code base, a toolkit for our Customers, our Partners, and CloudNation.
-It’s a community driven aspiration, inside and outside of CloudNation.
+WAM serves as a unified code base and toolkit for Customers, Partners, and CloudNation.
+It is a community-driven effort, fostering collaboration both within and outside CloudNation.

-Well Architected Modules enable and accelerate consistent solution development and delivery of cloud-native or migrated applications and their supporting infrastructure by codifying Microsoft guidance (WAF), with best practice configurations.
+By codifying Microsoft’s Well-Architected Framework (WAF) and incorporating best practices, WAM accelerates the development and delivery of cloud-native or migrated applications and their supporting infrastructure.

 ## Modules

-Well Architected Modules provides two types of modules: Resource and Pattern modules.
+WAM provides two types of modules: **Resource Modules** and **Pattern Modules**.

-WAM modules are used to deploy Azure resources and their extensions, as well as reusable architectural patterns consistently.

-Modules are composable building blocks that encapsulate groups of resources dedicated to one task.
+These modules are designed to deploy Azure resources, their extensions, and reusable architectural patterns consistently.
+They act as composable building blocks that encapsulate groups of resources dedicated to specific tasks.

+### Key Features:
-Flexible, generalized, multi-purpose
+- Flexible, generalized, and multi-purpose
-Integrates child resources
-Integrates extension resources
+- Integrates child and extension resources
-WAM improves code quality and provides a unified customer experience.
+- Enhances code quality and ensures a unified user experience

+WAM simplifies the development process, enabling teams to deliver robust solutions efficiently.

-{% include note.html content="WAM is owned, developed & supported by CloudNation, you may raise a GitHub issue on this repository or the module’s repository directly to get support or log feature requests.
+{% include note.html content="WAM is owned, developed, and supported by CloudNation.
+For support or feature requests, you can raise a GitHub issue on this repository or the module’s repository directly.

-You can also log a support ticket and these will be redirected to the WAM team and the module owner(s).
+Alternatively, you can log a support ticket, which will be redirected to the WAM team and the module owner(s).

-See Module Support for more information." %}
+Refer to the Module Support section here for more details." %}

-## Next Steps
+## Introduction

-Review What, Why, How

-Review the Module Classification Definitions

-Review the Shared Specification

-Review the FAQ

-Learn how to contribute to WAM
+Check here for more information on the Well Architected Modules of CloudNation.

 {% include links.html %}